AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understand-the-live-hub-layout.md

 * Interact with Instructors and other learners.

+View [About the Chat panel](./about-the-chat-panel.md) for more information.

-### Breakouts panel
+### Breakout panel

-The Breakouts panel lets Instructors divide participants into smaller groups for focused discussions and collaborative activities.
+The Breakout panel allows Instructors divide participants into smaller groups for focused discussions and collaborative activities.
 You can:

 * Create and manage breakout rooms during the session.